mjgoins/kvm-manager/README.md

 STARTING YOUR VIRTUAL SERVER
 ----------------------------

+If you are using runit:

     update-service --add /etc/sv/kvm/$GUESTNAME

 This process adds your virtual server to the runit service directory.

+If you are using systemd:

+    systemctl enable km@$GUESTNAME.service
+    systemctl start km@$GUESTNAME.service

 If `/home/$GUESTNAME/vms/$GUESTNAME/cd.iso` exists, the server will behave as if you set the CDROM as the boot device in the bios.